 How do we review our policies and procedures?

 When does a Quality Improvement Plan need to be ready?

-The provider of a service approved after 31 January 2012 must submit a QIP for the service to the regulatory authority within three months of the grant of service approval.
+The provider of a service approved after 31 January 2012 must prepare the QIP within 3 months and submit when requested by the regulatory authority.

 The Quality Improvement Plan must be on the premises and available at all times.
 For family day care services, it must be available at the principal office.